What You Need to Know About Spousal Sponsorship in Canada

-Both the sponsor and the sponsored person must be approved by the government department responsible for the Family Sponsorship program: Immigration, Refugees and Citizenship Canada (IRCC).
+For spousal and family sponsorship, both the sponsor and the sponsored person must be approved by the government department responsible for the Family Sponsorship program, which is the Immigration, Refugees and Citizenship Canada (IRCC).
+Processing times vary depending on a number of factors, but this approach has worked for countless families, and it could help yours lay the foundation for a new life in Canada.

-Common Law Partner: You have lived together continuously for at least one year.
+A common-law partner is someone to whom you are not legally married but have lived together continuously for at least one year (12 consecutive months).
 Brief separations during the year are acceptable for family or business reasons.

-Keep in mind: Canada recognizes same-sex marriage.
-For this reason, same-sex partners may apply for the Spousal Sponsorship program under the three categories listed above, as long as they meet the necessary spouse or partner eligibility requirements.
+NOTE: Canada recognizes same-sex marriage.
+For this reason, same-sex partners may apply for the Spousal Sponsorship program under the three categories listed above, as long as they meet the necessary spouse or common-law partner eligibility requirements.

-You can learn more about eligibility requirements here, or you can call us to find out more about sponsoring a spouse into Canada.
-The first 20-minute phone call is free!
+You can learn more about eligibility requirements here, or you can contact us to find out more about sponsoring a spouse into Canada.

 - The child is under 22 years old and has no spouse or common-law partner.